WilliamSMendes/WilliamSMendes/README.md

 - :heavy_check_mark: **Microsoft Certified: Azure Fundamentals - 03/2022**
 - :heavy_check_mark: **Microsoft Certified: Azure Data Fundamentals - 02/2022**
 - :heavy_check_mark: **Microsoft Certified: Azure AI Fundamentals - 11/2021**

-## Hobbies and Interests

-When I'm not diving deep into data science, I love to unwind with a few of my favorite hobbies:

-- **Video Games:** Whether it's exploring vast open worlds, engaging in thrilling combat, or solving intricate puzzles, video games are my go-to for relaxation and fun.
-- **Series and Movies:** I'm an avid fan of both series and movies, always on the lookout for the next great story to get lost in.
-From sci-fi epics to gripping dramas, I enjoy a wide range of genres.
-- **Martial Arts:** As a complete nerd 😂, I find balance through practicing martial arts.
-It's a great way to stay fit, focused, and disciplined while enjoying the physical and mental challenges it presents.

-These hobbies help me stay creative, motivated, and balanced in both my personal and professional life.